Null Controllability for Wave Equations with Memory: MGCC and the main result

 Let $\ds z=\int_0^t y(s)ds$.
 Then, the system \eqref{system1} can be transformed into the following one:

 Similarly, the adjoint system \eqref{2.4-eq9.1} can be reduced to the following system:

 From the second equation in \eqref{2.4-eq9.11}, we have that

 Hence, the system \eqref{2.4-eq9.1} can be regarded as two coupled wave equations in which one of them degenerates, having null velocity of propagation.
-Enlightened by the Geometric Optics interpretation of the property of observability for the waves we could say that there are vertical rays in the $(x, t)$ which evolve in time, without propagating at all in the space variable $x$.
+Enlightened by the Geometric Optics interpretation of the property of observability for the waves we could say that there are vertical rays in the $(x, t)$ which do not propagate at all in the space variable $x$.
 Thus, inspired by the necessity of the GCC for the control of waves (\cite{BLR}), and in view of the presence of these vertical rays, if we want to establish an observability estimate for the solution to \eqref{2.4-eq9.1} from a cylindrical subset $(0,T)\times\o\subset(0,T)\times\O$, the only possibility is that $\o=\O$.
 This means that we have to act with the control on the whole domain $\O$ to control the system \eqref{system1}.

 But, of course, with applications in view, one is interested in controlling the system with a minimal amount of control and, in particular, minimizing its support.
 This motivates the use of moving control supports $O(t)$.